Group Home Requirements in Texas

 A group home provides personalized care, assistance, and supervision in a comfortable, home-like setting.
 These homes support a range of individuals, including:

-• Individuals with Disabilities (e.g., homes adapted for people with physical or developmental disabilities)
+• Individuals with disabilities (e.g., homes adapted for people with physical or developmental disabilities)

-• Foster Care Youth (e.g., community-based homes offering structure and support)
+• Foster care youth (e.g., community-based homes offering structure and support)

 A group home is a safe place where people live.
-It helps them stay independent while getting the support they need.
+It helps them stay independent while getting the support services they need.

 Group homes aim to create a caring space for each resident.
 They provide the right level of care and support independent living when possible.